-- Be located in a city or a community with a population of 50,000 or under, - Provide a problem statement, - Supply a letter of commitment from the affected public school(s) and road authority (if not the applicant), and ensure participation from all schools listed in the application and affected road authorities - Provide information about the affected school(s), and - Provide local information to help prioritize and score application.
-Examples include but are not limited to: - o high percentage of students receiving free and reduced lunch at the school, - o details for why the community cannot complete this planning process using local funds, - o high community collaboration around this issue, - o small community population size, and - o high percentage of low income households in the community. - Entities in cities of 50,000 population or higher are not encouraged to apply unless there is a compelling reason why the community does not have capacity for Safe Routes to School planning.
+- Be located in a city or a community with a population of 50,000 or under (only implemented if requests for services exceed the amount of funds available for services), - Provide a problem statement, - Supply a letter of commitment from the affected public school(s) and road authority (if not the applicant), and ensure participation from all schools listed in the application and affected road authorities - Provide information about the affected school(s), and - Provide local information to help prioritize and score application.
+Examples include but are not limited to: - o high percentage of students who are low income, - details for why the community cannot complete this planning process using local funds, - o high community collaboration around this issue, - o small community population size, and - o high percentage of low income households in the community. - Entities in cities of 50,000 population or higher are not encouraged to apply unless there is a compelling reason why the community does not have capacity for Safe Routes to School planning.